withastro/astro/packages/integrations/lit/README.md

 - 💧 client-side hydration options, and
 - 🤝 opportunities to mix and nest frameworks together

-However, there's a key difference with Lit _custom elements_ over conventional _components_: you can use the element tag name directly.

 Writing and importing a Lit component in Astro looks like this:

 ```js